 It’s important to talk to your doctor about how to manage these problems.
 Otherwise, they can become serious.

 Nausea and vomiting can usually be prevented or treated by taking certain medications.
 Besides taking medication, there are other things you can do if you’re feeling nauseous.
 Sometimes it’s helpful to eat small amounts of food more often, instead of eating three big meals each day.
-The American Cancer Society provides several other tips to help relieve nausea.
+The

 Diarrhea can also be treated with certain medications, such as loperamide (Imodium).
 And if you have diarrhea, make sure that you’re drinking plenty of fluids.
 This will help you avoid getting dehydrated (when your body has low fluid amounts).